Skip to main content

 • webui-forge: WebUI Forge for Stable Diffusion

-After instance creation, start the server using <template_name>-start when connected.
+After instance creation, start the server using start-<template_name> when connected.
+For example:

 Delete an Instance